codebysevval/academic-paper-manager/README.md

 # Academic Paper Manager

-A simple backend application developed with Spring Boot to manage academic papers and related notes.
+A Spring Boot REST API project designed to demonstrate backend development fundamentals such as layered architecture and CRUD operations.

 ## Features
 - Create and list academic papers